khuonghoanghuy/Rhythmo-SC-FlixelControls/docs/Building-the-Game.md

 1. Install `g++`.
 2. Download and install [Git](https://git-scm.com/download).
 3. Download the dependencies by running `setup.sh`.
-4. Use `haxelib run lime test linux` to build.
+4. Use `haxelib run lime test linux` to build and launch the game.
+    * You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test linux` directly.

 ## Mac
 1. Install `Xcode` to allow C++ building.
 2. Download and install [Git](https://git-scm.com/download).
 3. Download the dependencies by running `setup.sh`.
-4. Use `haxelib run lime test mac` to build.
+4. Use `haxelib run lime test mac` to build and launch the game.
+    * You can run `haxelib run lime setup` to make the lime command global, allowing you to execute `lime test mac` directly.